 VK5RWR – Riverland West Repeater

-Myself, VK5FO and VK5RR have commenced the build on a new Repeater in the Riverland – approximately 10km west of Waikerie.
+Myself, VK5FO and VK5RR have completed the build on a repeater in the Riverland – approximately 10km west of Waikerie.

 APRS Digi and I-Gate – 145.175 (Operational) 60W